 There is conflicting research on caffeine’s effect on men’s fertility.
 For instance, one study found that caffeine does not affect semen quality or sperm count.
 Another study found that heavy caffeine users have low success chances during fertility treatments such as IVF.

 Another group of studies indicates a direct correlation between cola and sperm count, but strangely caffeine does not seem to be the villain here.
-So, while men do not have to be overtly anxious about their caffeine intake as women, they still need to keep a control over their consumption, especially if the couple has been trying for a child for some time or is undergoing a fertility treatment.
+So, while men do not have to be overly anxious about their caffeine intake as women, they still need to keep control over their consumption, especially if the couple has been trying for a child for some time or is undergoing fertility treatment.

 Unfortunately, there is no guided safe range for consuming caffeine.
 Generally, it is agreed that:

 To give you an idea of how much is “200 mg of caffeine”, see the following guide: